-As previously indicated, affordable housing developments in the PMA are experiencing stable occupancy levels and waiting lists.
+Affordable housing developments in the PMA are experiencing stable occupancy levels and waiting lists.
 All of the data, as well as interviews of managers and real estate professionals, demonstrate an ongoing need for creation of affordable housing in the foreseeable future.
-As evidenced in the Homeless Population Demand Estimate section, there is demand for permanent supportive housing in the area.
+As evidenced in the demand estimate sections, there is demand for affordable and permanent supportive housing in the area.
 The Subject will have a positive impact on the surrounding neighborhood and will not hinder existing affordable properties' ability to maintain full occupancy.